Trauma trigger

 A trauma trigger is a psychological stimulus that prompts involuntary recall of a previous traumatic experience.
 The stimulus itself need not be frightening or traumatic and may be only indirectly or superficially reminiscent of an earlier traumatic incident, such as a scent or a piece of clothing.
 Triggers can be subtle, individual, and difficult for others to predict.
 A trauma trigger may also be called a trauma stimulus, a trauma stressor or a trauma reminder.

 The process of connecting a traumatic experience to a trauma trigger is called traumatic coupling.
 When trauma is "triggered", the involuntary response goes far beyond feeling uncomfortable and can feel overwhelming and uncontrollable, such as a panic attack, a flashback, or a strong impulse to flee to a safe place.
-Avoiding a trauma trigger, and therefore the potentially extreme reaction it provokes, is a common behavioral symptom of posttraumatic stress disorder (PTSD), a treatable and usually temporary condition in which people sometimes experience overwhelming emotional or physical symptoms when something reminds them of, or "triggers" the memory of, a traumatic event.
+Avoiding a trauma trigger, and therefore the potentially extreme reaction it provokes, is a common behavioral symptom of posttraumatic stress disorder (PTSD) and post-traumatic embitterment disorder (PTED), a treatable and usually temporary condition in which people sometimes experience overwhelming emotional or physical symptoms when something reminds them of, or "triggers" the memory of, a traumatic event.
 Long-term avoidance of triggers increases the likelihood that the affected person will develop a disabling level of PTSD.
 Identifying and addressing trauma triggers is an important part of treating PTSD.

 A trigger warning is a message presented to an audience about the contents of a piece of media, to warn them that it contains potentially distressing content.
 A more generic term, which is not directly focused on PTSD, is content warning.